 After showing the initial designs to our client, they wanted an easier way to recall previously selected vehicles.
 We created a history of your most recently selected 5 vehicles.

 Logged in state — The logged in state reveals the ability to save vehicles and a garage of previously saved vehicles.
 This is a great way for users to access vehicles that were added by a 17-digit vehicle identification number (VIN).
 Some Toyota Owners services require the 17-digit VIN and the ability to save it to user accounts have proved to be a real time saver.

 Part II.
 Information Architecture

 The second part of the navigation redesign focused on the information architecture of the menu, and ultimately the entire sitemap.
-The objective is to promote clarity for the menu choices and lessen confusion.
+This was a global Owners platform effort to restructure the site hierarchy.
+It was critical that we developed a system that is both intuitive and scalable.
+A good system will make discovering and navigating through multi-level content flows a painless endeavor.
+Another user objective was to promote clarity for the menu choices and lessen confusion.
 We had the following goals in mind:

 - Simplify the menu choices

 - Provide context to guide users to their intended destination

 Google Trends — We looked at Google Trends and looked up ambiguous nomenclature used on our site.
 We compare our nomenclature with synonyms to identify the more frequently searched terms.

 Card sorting — We conducted a card sorting study to identify patterns in user groupings.
 Speaking with the participants helped us gain an understanding of their mental model.